BAMUM Royal-Hierarchy Ensemble (110 cm — Kounden Fertile Queen + Nurse + Sterilized Queen + Pot du Peuple)

 - The nurse figure with the pot lived in her own separate house and was responsible for raising those royal children.

 - The standing queen with neck rings and tattoos served purely for representational, diplomatic purposes.
-As Hornek confirms in writing: because she could never be allowed to stand taller than the king, nor have pregnancies interfere with her representational duties, she was historically sterilized.
-Hornek notes this practice — though not publicly discussed — is taken for granted in this culture and likely persists in larger chiefdoms today.
+According to Hornek's documentation: because she could never be allowed to stand taller than the king, nor have pregnancies interfere with her representational duties, she was historically sterilized.
+Hornek notes this practice — though not publicly discussed — is traditionally associated with this culture.

 - The "pot du peuple" on its specially-made stool held the actual, physical power of the ensemble: traditional healing substances, magic potions, and ingredients intended to lend power to the people of the community.

 The low-fired terracotta objects exhibit a dry, highly oxidized, and dusty treasury patina.
 The deep crevices of the tattoos, neck rings, and coiffures hold decades of historic soot and red earth.
-The wooden stool supporting the ritual pot shows authentic desiccation and an aged, dry surface.
-The sheer scale and fragile nature of this complete, unbroken terracotta ensemble surviving in a traditional architectural setting verify its status as an exceptionally protected and highly revered royal commission.
+The wooden stool supporting the ritual pot shows desiccation consistent with age and a dry surface.
+The sheer scale and fragile nature of this complete, unbroken terracotta ensemble surviving in a traditional architectural setting support its attribution as an exceptionally protected and highly revered royal commission.

 Summary

-This terracotta ensemble is a breathtaking, unflinching physical record of Bamum royal hierarchy.
-From the celebration of fertility to the brutal pragmatism of court representation, it is an absolute museum-grade masterpiece of African anthropology.
+This terracotta ensemble offers a compelling physical record of Bamum royal hierarchy.
+From the celebration of fertility to the pragmatism of court representation, it represents a highly significant document of Bamum cultural history.